 It is important to be aware that we do not assume in our Estimated Annual cost and our Estimated Savings cost that you would prefer an energy plan that includes certain non-price features such as bill smoothing, renewable energy or ones that allow you to manage your account online.
 However using the filters on our results page you can filter to see energy plans that include certain features such as no exist fees, renewable energy and monthly billing.
 So if price is not the only factor that is important to you, please carefully consider other non-price features of energy plans before signing up.

-We annualise your energy use where less than 12 months usage data is provided (relevant only for customers who are not moving house)
+- We annualise your energy use where less than 12 months usage data is provided (relevant only for customers who are not moving house)

-If on our search form you only tell us your electricity and/ or gas usage for a month or a quarter or other period of less than 12 months we annualise this usage in making our calculations.
+If you provide us with details of your actual energy usage for a month or a quarter or other period of less than 12 months we annualise this usage in making our calculations.
 So if you tell us your usage for a quarter we will multiply that usage by 4 to get an annual figure.
-Similary, a monthly usage figure would be multiplied by 12 to get an annual figure.
-If the usage figure you provide is unusually high or low then your annual usage may be over- or under-estimated and the estimated annual cost of the plans of our partner retailers may be correspondingly over or under estimated.
+Similarly, a monthly usage figure would be multiplied by 12 to get an annual figure.
+If the usage figure for the period in question is unusually high or low then your annual usage may be over or under-estimated and the estimated annual cost of the plans of our partner retailers may be correspondingly over or under estimated.

 Usually a household's energy consumption will change from month to month depending upon the seasons and weather patterns.
 For example, if you experience unusually hot weather one month it would be normal to expect that your electricity consumption in that month would be higher than normal (assuming you use an air-conditioner or fan to cool down).